Hvar

 Dominating the main square with its elegant façade and rich interior.

-One of Europe's oldest municipal theaters, housed above the Arsenal.
+One of Europe's oldest municipal theatres, housed above the Arsenal.

 Arsenal & Piazza